quantleaf/probly-search/README.md

 Documentation is under development.
 For now read the source tests.

 ### Example
 *Creating an index with a document that has 2 fields.
-Then indexing two documents and query for one using the BM25 scoring function*
+Query documents, and remove a document.*
 ```rust
 use std::collections::HashSet;
 use probly_search::{